SharpAI/DeepCamera/README.md

 # What's SharpAI DeepCamera
 This is a unique repository in many ways.
 It’s a deep learning model open sourced to protect your privacy.
 The entire DeepCamera concept is based on automated machine learning (AutoML).
 So you don’t even need any programming experience to train a new model.
+DeepCamera will keep porting AI models to provide easy for use Edge AI platform to help developers implement AI production on the edge.

 ![image](screenshots/lifecycle_mac.png)

-DeepCamera works on IOT devices such as Raspberry Pi and Android devices.
+DeepCamera works on AIoT devices such as Raspberry Pi and Android.
 You can integrate the code with surveillance cameras as well.
 There’s a LOT you can do with DeepCamera’s code, including:

 - Face recognition